cnizzardini/cakephp-preloader/README.md

 });
 ```

+For more on events, read the CakePHP [Events System](https://book.cakephp.org/4/en/core-libraries/events.html#registering-listeners) documentation.

 ### Preloader Class

 You can customize your OPCache Preloader using the same class used by the console command.
 Preloader uses